First remember you are definitely not alone as at least three quarters of women will experience hot flushes at some point during the menopause.

 2 If you don’t drink enough water that can also be a trigger for flushes and it has to be uncarbonated as the fizz can make flushes worse too.
 Tea, coffee and fruit juices don’t count here it has to be water and plenty of it.

-3 In addition to using bioidentical hormones there are many herbal supplements available, but some herbs can have interactions with medications.
+3 Bioidentical hormones and herbal supplements can help; but some herbs can have interactions with medications.
 Black cohosh for example is not recommended for anyone with liver disease but that many women find helpful and safe in small doses for hot flushes.

 Evening primrose oil again is found helpful, but not recommended if you are taking blood thinner medication.